RyosukeKakehashi/myPhyloTools/README.md

 # List of tools for phylogenetic analysis

+The following scripts were developed by Python 3.8.

 ### ConcatFas.py

 A script to concatenate multiple fasta files.

 Usage: python ConcatFas.py *input_file*